jack-gregory/IncrementalQA/README.md

 # Extensions

+- [ ] Simplify repetitive code.
+- [ ] Move functions and SQL queries to source files.
 - [ ] Check warning/error messages when app is running
-- [ ] Other variables (e.g., baseload prices, generation, capacity, etc.)
 - [ ] Close connections and terminal when exiting (see Shiny functions `onStop()` and `onSessionEnded()` as well as [here](https://community.rstudio.com/t/closing-database-connection-when-closing-shiny-app/134910) and [here](https://stackoverflow.com/questions/65995120/how-to-close-the-connection-when-exiting-the-shiny-app))